-She is Secretary of the Westbriar Elementary PTA and started Odyssey of the Mind there in 2013.
-Her youngest daughter is a student at Westbriar and Stemtree and her older daughter, a graduate of Fairfax County Public Schools, is majoring in Business Information Technology at Virginia Tech.
+She was Secretary of the Westbriar Elementary PTA and now she is Webmaster of the PTA website.
+She started Odyssey of the Mind at Westbriar in 2013.
+Her youngest daughter is a student at Westbriar and Stemtree and her older daughter is a graduate of Fairfax County Public Schools and Virginia Tech.

 Suneeta is passionate about getting kids excited about STEM at an early age, especially girls!

 Humera Khan is an Engineer by profession and has worked as a bioengineering research assistant in the Orthopedics department at NYU Hospital for Joint Diseases (HJD) for 3 years.
 She earned her BE in Electrical Engineering from Stony Brook University in 2010 and MS in Biomedical Engineering from NYU Polytechnic School of Engineering in 2014.
 During her years at NYU HJD, she worked on different projects which were published in reputed journals.